colindiemer/stackoverflow_trends/README.md

 * `CASSANDRA_KEYSPACE` - a name for keyspace used on Cassandra.
 * `CASSANDRA_TABLE` - a name for the particular Cassandra table.

+## The Data Transformation Process

+First, the data set is filtered by those posts given a specified tag (e.g. posts marked "Python").
+Answers are associated with the tags of their associated question.
+The title (if present) and body are combined into the "text" of the post.
+Then the following text cleaning is performed:

+* Punctuation is removed (Sorry `C++`, you now become the same as `C`!)
+* Words are made lower-case
+* Text contained in markup tags (such as code) is removed
+* Stopwords are removed (this is a delicate issue for this project, more on this later!)
+* Text is tokenized

+From there, TF-IDF scores were computed.
+In practice, I found the computation of IDF scores using SparkML's built in IDF disappointingly slow, especially since the process must be run for any tag one wants to consider.
+Instead, I used an IDF lookup table from the python package `wikiwords`, effectively using IDF scores from common language usage.
+Because tech words are in much more prevalent use on StackOverflow than on Wikipedia, using these IDF lookups requires some tweaking of stopwords.

+## Stopwords

+...are a pain.
+StackOverflow has some idiosyncratic usage of words and language.

+`transformation.py` will look for two `.txt` files in the same directory: `stopwords_file` (default `stopwords_10000.txt` and the other for `common_tech_words_file` (default `common_tech_words.txt`).
+The former of these is recommended to be a fairly substantial list of commonly used words.

+The problem is that any sufficiently long list of common words will likely contain some interesting tech words (e.g. 'list', 'class') one may not want to remove.
+So `transformation.py` looks into the list of the most popular tags, and removes words appearing there from our large list of stopwords.
+Regretfully, there are some ridiculously broad tags in use on StackOverflow (e.g. "arrays).
+The `common_tech_words_file` then re-includes these in our list of stopwords.
+In this way, we get a fairly balanced mixed of interesting, but not overly common, tech words.

+Code for the slower pipeline which includes the actual direct IDF calculation is including for benchmarking purposes.
+It is an interesting data analytics question as to how closely we can match these two keyword extraction techniques via delicate adjustment of stopwords with a general usage IDF lookup.